joaquinpelle/Skylight.jl/docs/src/radiativemodels/catalogue.md

 ### Thermal radiation

-In these models, the disk is assumed to emit as a blackbody with a position-dependent effective temperature (given by the [`temperature`](@ref) function).
+In these models, the disk is assumed to emit as a blackbody with a position-dependent temperature.

 ```@docs
 Skylight.ShakuraSunyaevDisk